danascheider/skyrim_inventory_management/docs/api/resources/shopping-lists.md

 ## DELETE /shopping_lists/:id

 Destroys the given shopping list, and any shopping list items on it, if it exists and belongs to the authenticated user.
 If the list to be destroyed is the user's only regular (non-aggregate) shopping list, the aggregate list will also be destroyed.
+The response body will include any remaining shopping lists belonging to the game to which the requested list belongs.

 ### Example Request